asgardphp/asgard/Entity/README.md

 <a name="multiple"></a>
 ##Multiple values per property
-A property can even have multiple values.
+A property can even have multiple values (array).
 For that, add the multiple parameter like so:

 	$definition->properties = [